wovo/hwcpp/docs/primer.md

+# HwCpp primer

-# Introduction
+## Introduction

 HwCpp is a library for writing micro-controller applications.
 This document provides a gentle introduction to using HwCpp.
 Basic C++ and hardware knowledge is assumed, but nothing too advanced.

-# Blink a led
+## Blink a led

 Blinking a LED is the "Hello world!" equivalent for micro-controllers, so let's start with that.